pkgxdev/pkgx/README.md

 v19.3.0
 ```

-Encoding this data into the README makes use of tea completely optional:
+Encoding this data into the README makes use of tea *completely optional*
+for your project.
 tea can read it and *humans can too*.
 If the developer uses tea we make
 working on the project effortless.
 If they don’t then they can source the
 packages themselves.